Buy Our Books Actionable tips and preventive awareness

 Cleaning Your Cat's Face

-Apply a warm compress to the site – dampen a facecloth with warm water and place it on your cat's chin for a few minutes.
+Apply a warm compress to the site — dampen a facecloth with warm water and place it on your cat's chin for a few minutes.
 This is most helpful with mild acne and may reduce swelling.
+Make sure you use a clean facecloth every time to reduce the risk of infection!

 Warning: Avoid products containing Salicylic Acid – which is in most of the over-the-counter human acne pads — as salicylic acid can be toxic to cats and their chin is an area they often lick.

 Here are a few cleaning pads I recommend.
-They're great to have on-hand for minor abrasions, cleaning ear canal openings, between digits on the paws, and other skin folds.
+They're great to have on hand for minor abrasions, cleaning ear canal openings, between digits on the paws, and other skin folds.

 Antiseptic and moisturizing cleaning pads that can be used to clean the chin, outer ear canals, nose/lip/tail folds, and paws on cats and dogs.